 Tasevski would toll non-GTA cars to alleviate financial and environmental burdens the city faces and use the funds to create better Toronto transit.

-Underhill favours a Scarborough LRT over a subway and to show his ability to innovate and think out of the box, he played a tune about the LRT.
+Richard Underhill, who has since dropped out, favoured a Scarborough LRT over a subway and to show his ability to innovate and think out of the box, he played a tune about the LRT.